Brahma Kumaris: Early history

-On 31 March 1939 the government appointed a tribunal to inquire into the activities of Om Mandali.
-When the Tribunal made its findings, Om Radhe responded by compiling a book titled Is this Justice? criticising the tribunal, which did not have a constitutional basis and made its findings without taking evidence from Om Mandali.
-In May 1939 the government used the tribunal's findings to effectively reinstate the ban, declaring Om Mandali an "unlawful association" under section 16 of the Criminal Law Amendment Act 1908.
-Nevertheless, Om Mandali continued to hold their Satsangs, and the government did not enforce it.
-Possibly because of this the committee then hired someone to kill Om Baba, but the attempt was unsuccessful.
+On 31 March 1939, the government appointed a tribunal to enquire into the activities of Om Mandali.
+When the tribunal released its findings, Om Radhe responded by compiling a book entitled Is this Justice? criticising the tribunal, which they alleged did not have a constitutional basis and made its findings without obtaining evidence from Om Mandali.
+In May 1939, the government used the tribunal's findings to effectively reinstate the ban, declaring Om Mandali an "unlawful association" under section 16 of the Criminal Law Amendment Act 1908.
+Nevertheless, Om Mandali continued to hold their satsangs, and the government did not enforce the ban.
+Possibly because of this, the committee then hired someone to assassinate Om Baba.
+The attempt was unsuccessful.

 Expansion

-In May 1950 Om Mandali moved to Mount Abu in Rajasthan India.
-From the beginning, the organization's focus had been on education, not worship, and for this reason it renamed itself as Brahma Kumaris World Spiritual University.

-In 1952, after a 14-year period of retreat, a more structured form of teaching began to be offered to the public by way of a seven lesson course.
+In May 1950, Om Mandali moved to Mount Abu in Rajasthan, India.
+In 1952, a more structured form of teaching was offered to the public through a seven-lesson course.

-After an unpromising beginning when it almost ran out of funds, from the mid-1950s the Brahma Kumaris began an international expansion programme.
-Since the 1970s it first spread to London and then to the West.
-The most visible manifestations of the religion are its "Spiritual Museums" located in most major Indian cities.
+Brahma Kumaris began an international expansion programme from the mid-1950s.
+Since the 1970s, it has spread to London and then throughout the West.
+The most visible manifestations of the organisation are its spiritual museums, located in most major Indian cities.

-In 1980 the Brahma Kumaris became registered as a Non-Governmental Organisation with the United Nations Department of Public Relations.
-In 1983 the Brahma Kumaris achieved consultative status with the Economic and Social Council at the United Nations.
+In 1980, the Brahma Kumaris became registered as a nongovernmental organisation with the United Nations Department of Global Communications.
+In 1983, the Brahma Kumaris achieved consultative status with the Economic and Social Council at the United Nations.